Hierarchical Causal Models: Framing Previous Models as HCMs

 We can understand fixed-effect models in terms of the HCM in \Cref{fig:fixed_effect}.
 The idea of the method is to correct for unobserved confounders at the unit level, $U_i$.
 In the context of econometric panel data this unobserved confounder could represent, for example, the latent ability of each individual.
 We observe covariates $X_{ij}$, treatment status $A_{ij}$ and outcome $Y_{ij}$ for each unit.

 Standard fixed-effects models posit a parametric, linear causal mechanism.
 In our framework, this corresponds to a hierarchical structural causal model with,

 (Note that although the unit noise $\gamma^y_i$ does not appear in this expression, it can be absorbed into $u_i$ without loss of generality, since $u_i$ is latent.)
 The noise distribution $\pr(\epsilon^y)$ is assumed to have mean zero; we will take it to be Gaussian with standard deviation $\sigma$ for simplicity.
-In the hierarchical causal graphical model, we now have,
+In the HCGM we have,

 where $z_i \triangleq \gamma^\top u_i$ is a latent scalar, per-unit offset.
 Estimation methods for fixed-effect models proceed based on \Cref{eqn:fixed_effects_hcgm}, fitting $\alpha$, $\beta$ and $\{z_i\}_{i=1}^n$ to the dataset and thus inferring $\{q^{y \mid a, x}_i\}_{i=1}^n$.